lcthomas/engl6701s24/course-calendar.md

 ## Week 9: Encounters with Digital Archives
 ### Wednesday, March 20
+- **Lab 6 due (Lab notebook check: Lindsay will give individual feedback on labs 4-6 after this class)**
 - Matthew Kirschenbaum, “Ch.
 1: Archives Without Dust,” from *Bitstreams: The Future of Digital Literary Heritage* (2021)
 - Roopika Risam, “Ch 2: Colonial Violence and the Postcolonial Digital Archive” from *New Digital Worlds* (2019)
     - Familiarize yourself with the Early Caribbean Digital Archive, <https://ecda.northeastern.edu/>